juanmera01/GoEmployeeCrud/README.md

 Taking as a persistence system a mySQL date base and developing using Xampp.
 And to make the process more agile, bootstrap is used for the UI.

 ## How to run
-Download Xampp if you don't have it installed yet at [official Xampp website](https://www.apachefriends.org/es/download.html) and run the apache and MySQL services.
+Download Xampp if you don't have it installed yet, download it at [official Xampp website](https://www.apachefriends.org/es/download.html) and run the apache and MySQL services.

 move to the app directoy